-As a student-artist at Cedar Crest College, you will find yourself surrounded by a vibrantly creative and supportive community…and inspirational customized studio spaces in which to cultivate your talents.
+As a student at Cedar Crest College, you will find yourself surrounded by a vibrantly creative and supportive community…and inspirational customized studio spaces in which to cultivate your talents.
 Each semester, you will create your own works side-by-side with professional faculty-artists, visiting artists, and other student-artists.

 During your first semesters here, you will be given the opportunity to explore a wide variety of 2D and 3D media.
 Later, you will select one or two media in which you will focus your final semesters of work.
 This will enable you to further develop your skills, your artistic voice, and your own unique style.